The mechanical process comes easy and comfortable using a cotter joint

 The Cotter-based joint assembly consists of three components that are given below-

 - Spigot – It is the male part of the joint and it has a rectangular slot for passing the cotter through itself.
-The spigot has a collar that takes rests on the socket end.
+The spigot has a collar that rests on the socket end.

 - Socket – It is the female part of the joint and it comes with a rectangular shape or slot for passing the cotter through itself.
 It has a circular hole and inside it, a spigot comes to be fitted.